iamprecieee/iamprecieee/README.md

   Hello and welcome to my GitHub portfolio! 👋🏾
 </h1>

-I'm a backend developer, electronics engineer (by profession), and digital artist currently studying at AltSchool Africa.
+I am a junior backend developer/ electronics engineer (by profession), and digital artist currently studying at AltSchool Africa.
 I've got a passion for trying out and working with innovative tech products, creating art, problem-solving and learning to improve my overall skills.

 **Here's a quick summary about me**: